Apple can take the bad publicity, but can your company?

 Sister twisted the argument.
 “How can he harm the product when it was the product that caused him the harm?”

 She was entirely serious on this point, and she added to her argument that since the worker had been harmed, he should be rewarded by being kept at his post.
 Removing him from the filling stations might be perceived as punishment, or it might translate into face loss.
 As she had already established, the worker had done nothing intentional to harm anyone.
 It was better, in other words, that we keep his infected hands at the filling station.
 Never mind the business, or the consumer.
 This was, as she saw it, the right thing to do.

-enter site Poorly Made in China: the insiders account of the tactics behind China’s production game, Paul Midler, 2009, pg.44-45.
+where to buy Pregabalin online Poorly Made in China: the insiders account of the tactics behind China’s production game, Paul Midler, 2009, pg.44-45.

 If you are outsourcing your manufacturing to China, take care and choose factories whichlook after their employees and abide by the regulations.
 Many of you won’t think this is important because you are not as big as Apple (yet), but that doesn’t justify your lack of concern – your customers will judge you as if you were the factory owner.

 If you need help assessing your factory, China Blueprint can assist you.
 We provide factory inspection, compliance auditing and spot-checking services.